#40: Renfrew Community Park

 Get that annoyance out of your system, and it’s an excellent example of the city’s “big old field” template.

-Part of that is due to the park being on top of a cliff leading to the Jericho grounds, allowing expansive views of downtown and the North Shore.
+Part of that comes from the park being on top of a cliff leading to the Jericho Lands, allowing expansive views of downtown and the North Shore.
 But it’s also because of clever design choices, like a basketball court separating the two baseball fields, or a tall row of trees separating the green space from the playground area.

 (That playground area is fine enough — while the main play equipment is dated, there is a lot of it, and there’s a newer mini-rock climbing wall that is also lots of fun).